-The IEEE, responsible for many networking and computer standards, developed 802.11i.
-The 802.11i standard replaces WEP with TKIP

-(Temporal Key Integrity Protocol), a method that fixed all WEP's faults, and adds a second, government-grade encryption option called AES-CCMP (Advanced Encryption System Counter Mode CBC-MAC Protocol, whew!).
+The IEEE developed 802.11i.
+The 802.11i standard replaces WEP with TKIP (Temporal Key Integrity Protocol), a method that fixes all WEP's faults and adds a second, government-grade encryption option called AES-CCMP (Advanced Encryption System Counter Mode CBC-MAC Protocol, whew!).

-The IEEE doesn't test equipment, however; that's done by the Wi-Fi Alliance, an industry trade group that uses laboratory testing to certify whether a given device conforms to standards that include and go beyond the IEEE's guidelines.
-In this case, the Wi-Fi Alliance has released two security standards: WPA and WPA2.
-WPA (Wi-Fi Protected Access) came out in late 2003 as an interim measure since the IEEE's group was taking so long to complete 802.11i-it's a consensus-voting based organization.
-WPA includes just TKIP support, enabling older devices to enhance security.
+The IEEE doesn't test equipment, however; testing is done by the Wi-Fi Alliance, an industry trade group that uses laboratory testing to certify whether a given device conforms to standards that include and go beyond the IEEE's guidelines.
+In this case, the Wi-Fi Alliance has released two security standards: WPA and WPA2:

-The IEEE finished work on 802.11i and approved it as a final standard in mid-2004.
-The Wi-Fi Alliance updated WPA to WPA2 by early 2005, adding the AES-CCMP method along with more minor changes, such as improved handoff for Wi-Fi phones as they move among multiple access points in the same network.
+- WPA (Wi-Fi Protected Access) came out in late 2003 as an interim measure since the IEEE's group was taking so long to complete 802.11i-it's a consensus-voting based organization.
+WPA includes just TKIP support, enabling older devices to enhance security. - WPA2 is based on the completed 802.11i standard.
+The IEEE approved 802.11i as a final standard in mid-2004.
+The Wi-Fi Alliance updated WPA to WPA2 by early 2005, changing to the AES-CCMP method and making a few minor changes, such as improved handoff for Wi-Fi phones as they move among multiple access points in the same network.